IBM-Cloud/arch-hybrid-data-carcare/README.md

     npm install -g mocha
     npm test

 The Selenium tests are also run with mocha.
+They assume the app is running on http://localhost:80 and you have mocha installed (else install mocha as mentioned above).

     npm install --save-dev selenium-webdriver@2.44.0
-    npm install --save-dev chromedriver
+    (Note: At the time of writing this, installing the latest version was giving an error on Windows.
+Hence we are using a specific version) npm install --save-dev chromedriver
-    npm install --save-dev chai chai-as-promised
+    (Note: On windows you will need to set the PATH to the chromedriver) npm install --save-dev chai chai-as-promised
     npm install --save-dev coffee-script
     (Note: npm warns to install coffee-script globally.
 We need to install locally for the way the tests are setup to run.)